Learn the cheapest foods to buy on a tight budget. And if you need a simple way to make money fast, get paid to take surveys with Survey Junkie!

 Amazon Fresh is great for buying in bulk and you can use it as a Prime member.
 If you don’t have Amazon Prime yet, sign up for a free 30-day trial!

-Ibotta makes it easy to save money on groceries.
+Ibotta makes it easy to save money on groceries when you’re buying cheap foods or pricier ones.
 You shop, scan your receipt and reap the savings.
 And you can save instantly when you link your grocery store’s loyalty rewards card to the app.

-The Dollar Tree might not be the first place you think of when trying to save money on groceries.
-But it’s worth a look for finding bargains.
+The dollar store might not be the first place you think of when trying to save money on groceries.
+But it’s worth a look for finding bargains on cheap foods.